rjoleary/cs452-kernel/README.md

 ## Overview

-The coldwell kernel implements preemptive multitasking for the ARM 920T CPU.
+The Coldwell Kernel implements preemptive multitasking for the ARM 920T CPU.
 Tasks may be created, run and exited from.
-Tasks may await a timer event which periodically fires every 10ms.
+Inter-task communication uses is based on three synchornous primitives: send, receive and reply.
+Tasks may await a periodic 10ms timer event or block on UART events.
 Additionally, a constant time scheduler is implemented with support for up to 32 distinct priorities.

-UART IO is provided, as well as a name server and interrupt handling system.
+A variety of servers are provided including serial IO, a timer and a train manager.
+Upon starting the kernel, the user is prompted with a user interface for controlling the trains.
+The kernel is stable and is tested to run for over 40 minutes.

 ## Logo